OleksandrOHavrylenko/KafkaLab3/README.md

-# How to Run tests with Kafka cluster
+# How to Run history domain counter project
 ### 0 Prepare correct history.csv file.
 Put correct history.csv file to /input directory. history.csv file format should be like /input/history-example.csv